adamajammary/libsdl2gui/README.md

 void LSG_SetProgressValue(const std::string& id, double percent);
 ```

-Sets the value of the \<progress-bar\> component as a percent between 0 and 1.
+Sets the value of the progress bar as a percent between 0 and 1.

 Parameters